igorstalmach/ai-voice-assistant/README.md

 ### Backend

 > [!NOTE]
-> In order to start the backend service, you need to set the `POETRY_OPENAI_API_KEY` environment variable with your OpenAI key.
+> In order to start the backend service, you need to set the `CLARIN_API_KEY` environment variable with your Clarin key.
 Please refer to provided `.env.example` file for more details.
 A valid environment file should be named `.env` and placed in the root directory of the project.

 - Built with [FastAPI](https://fastapi.tiangolo.com/) and Python 3.12.
 - The service is available on port `8000`.